Everything you wanted to know about how to decrystallize raw honey

-How many times have you thought about throwing away a perfectly good jar of honey just because it got crystallized?
+How many times have you thought about throwing away a perfectly good jar of honey just because it got crystallised?
 If you are one of those people who are convinced that hard honey is spoiled, we have news for you: honey never goes bad, and it is perfectly good to eat when it is hard.
-In fact, some people actually prefer crystallized honey to its liquid alternative!
+In fact, some people actually prefer crystallised honey to its liquid alternative!
 If you are not one of them though, there is no need to throw the honey bear into the trash.
-Read on to find out how to make honey runny again as well as how to store it to slow down the crystallization process.
-With the proper knowledge and technique, you will be able to enjoy your favorite liquid honey much longer!
+Read on to find out how to make honey runny again as well as how to store it to slow down the crystallisation process.
+With the proper knowledge and technique, you will be able to enjoy your favourite liquid honey much longer!

 Most store-bought honey varieties are heavily processed.
-Manufacturers use pasteurization to kill the bacteria and yeast as well as to slow down crystallization, making the product more appealing to the customers.
-Raw honey is unprocessed, and this is why it crystallizes much faster.
+Manufacturers use pasteurisation to kill the bacteria and yeast as well as to slow down crystallisation, making the product more appealing to the customers.
+Raw honey is unprocessed, and this is why it crystallises much faster.
 However, it also means that all the nutrients and enzymes in it are still intact, making it a healthier choice.
 If you skip out on the amazing benefits of raw honey just because you don’t fancy its texture, we can tell you how to make it runny again in a few easy steps!

 To bring honey back to its original consistency, you need to heat it up.
 It is crucial to maintain the right temperature – going too high would mean to scorch the product and destroy the precious vitamins and enzymes.
 The heating method is also important.
 If you look up how to decrystallise honey in Google, you may find some pretty bad advice like using a microwave oven.
 In this case, the heat will distribute unevenly, which means that some areas will stay crystallised while others will simply boil.
 What is more, if you store the product in a plastic container, using a microwave oven will melt it, releasing harmful toxins and particles.